abitdodgy/words_counted/README.md

 # WordsCounted

-WordsCounted is a highly customisable Ruby string analyser.
-It includes many handy utility methods that go beyond word counting.
-You can use this gem to get word density, words and the number of times they occur, the highest occurring words, and few more things.
+WordsCounted is a highly customisable Ruby text analyser.
+Consult the features for more information.

-I use *word* loosely since you can pass the program any string you want: words, numbers, characters, etc...

-Pass your own regular expression to customise the criteria for splitting strings.
-This makes WordsCounted very flexible, whether you want to count words, numbers, or special characters.

 ### Demo